nintexplatform/nwc-solution-starter/docs/install.md

 # Install the web part in your environment
 To install the web part in your SharePoint environment, add the app to your SharePoint App Catalogue and upload the CDN files.

-_Note:_ To complete the installation, you must have SharePoint Administration Centre privileges.
+_Note:_ To complete the installation, you must have SharePoint Admin Centre privileges.

 ## Step 1: Download or build the package
 Before you can install the app, you must first either: